stevecoug/twitter-stream-api/README.md

 // Using saveMany to create many rules is more efficient than using save
 // as it only sends one request to Twitter as opposed to sending one request per rule.
 $rules->saveMany([
-    new Rule('cat has:image', 'cat with an image'), new Rule('cat has:video', 'cat with a video'), new Rule ('dog -has:image', 'dog without an image'), ])
+    new Rule('cat has:images', 'cat with one or many images'), new Rule('cat has:videos', 'cat with one or many videos'), new Rule ('dog -has:images', 'dog without any image'), ])
 ```